alexs2112/University-Notes/2023-Winter/GLGY307/14 - Amphibian Evolution.md

  - Most obvious general aspect is the limbs
  - Respiration was both lungs and skin, needed their skin to be kept wet
  - Lay a huge number of unprotected eggs (like fish)
+	 - Required water to hatch, or else they would dry out and die

 ### Major Changes in Fin-Limb Structure
 ![[fin-limb_structure.png|300]]